 Survey questions & structure

 Questions on the Subject Experience Survey focus on students’ experiences of learning in subjects.
-The instrument includes questions which are answered on a likert scale (typically a 5-point scale, Strongly Disagree to Strongly Agree), as well as free-text questions seeking qualitative feedback.
+The standard and additional questions are documented here.

 Getting started with the SES: a practical overview